Found on the remote eastern side of Middle Caicos, Wild Cow Run is a 3-mile-long (4.8 kilometers) beach that’s lined with casuarina trees.

 You’ll also likely spot sea animals such as turtles, stingrays, and nurse sharks cruising about in this beautiful environment.

 The rarely-visited east coast of Middle Caicos offers fascinating beachcombing, with treasures ranging from seashells, messages in bottles, fishing floats of every possible type, and intricate driftwood.

 The casuarina trees in the area drop dense ground cover of needles, which makes exploring above the high tide dune line easy.

-Wild Cow Run
+Wild Cow Run Beach Access

-At this point you should be on the 43 miles (69 kilometres) stretch of road that leads to both the Wild Cow Run and Cedar Point beaches.
+At this point, you should be on the 4.3-mile (7 km) stretch of road that leads to both the Wild Cow Run and Cedar Point beaches.
 As you continue down this unpaved road, some rough and overgrown bulldozed tracks (500 to 1000 feet long) to the beach can be found at intervals on your left.
 If you continue driving, you arrive at Cedar Point (where the road terminates).

 The remainder of the route after passing the settlement of Lorimers is unpaved, yet road surface conditions are traversable by any rental car if taken at a slow pace.
 However, even with this consideration, we believe that most visitors will be best served with a jeep or SUV 4x4.